TeRacksito/TimeWeaver/README.md

 To do this, there are two ways.
 You could use the command (command palette) `>Dev Containers: Reopen Folder Locally`.
 The downside of using this is that is not fully compatible with WSL environment.
-This means that, when executed, it'll attepmt to open the cloned project but in native Windows Filesystemt.
+This means that, when executed, it'll attempt to open the cloned project but in native Windows Filesystemt.
 So you will have to manually open it again using WSL.
-For that reason, we prefere to open it directly using the command (command palette) `>File: Open Recent...`.
+For that reason, we prefer to open it directly using the command (command palette) `>File: Open Recent...`.

 > [!TIP]